jaesonk5928/sep10-freedom-project/prep/presentation.md

   * Expect the unexpected: it’s important to budget time for things you don’t account for; for example, I didn’t consider the fact that I would need another entire API to detect nouns
   * Determination is key: ironically enough, I had to make my API keys private.
 At first, it didn’t seem like it was possible, which meant I couldn’t publish my app.
 But after all of that hard work, I was determined to find a solution, and I found it in config variables.
 * "Presentation can’t, but a speech can"
 -->
+# Elevator Pitch Notes
+1. Introduce myself
+2. Explain what business/website is about **(It's responsivness and purpose of the project)**
+3. Briefly explain part A
+4. Talk about Part B more then A
+5. Answer questions and glows/grows

+* Intro (10 sec)
+  * Introduce myself (name, current status)
+  * Ask a question: You guys know Minecraft?
+    * Explain my topic (business)
+* Center Part (35 sec)
+  * Show my website and it's responsiveness
+  * Showcase my Part B ideas/Skim Part A
+* Conclusion (15 sec)
+  * Challenges (tools not in use) and Takeaways
+ * Questions (30 sec)

+Hi, my name is Jaeson Kwan, and did you know that Minecraft during it's **BETA** is only made by one person, Notch?
+Well, now there are a team of workers who work on it, similar to business.
+Well, minecraft got sold to microsoft.
+My website talks about what soft/hardware that people use to make thier businesses successful.
+The website is only currently responsive to mobile and computers.
+My ideas for example, the **VRPM** (The Virtual Reality Portal Machine), a machine where a person goes inside a portal (similar to Minecraft) and can do, imagine whatever they want.